well1791/belief-systems/chapters/chapter01.md

 ### Being part of the system

 One thing that amazes me, it's our implicit conscious about the systems that surround us.
 Systems are easy to identify and yet we are completely unware of them, most of the time we just act without even noticing them.

-Stop reading for a few seconds and think about the paragraph above for a while.
+Let's do a mental exercise just right here, stop reading for a few seconds and think about what you already read.

 Ready?

-You will find that pretty much everything we know somehow repeats a cicle and we all somehow interact with all these cicles without fully understanding them; there's the rain, eating and sleeping, the sunset and sunrise, and more.
+You will find that pretty much everything we know somehow repeats a cicle and we all somehow interact with all these cicles without fully understanding them; there's the rain, eating and sleeping, the sunset and sunrise, numbers, and you get the idea.
 If you think "how a bank works", we already know that there must be some kind of process that triggers the cicle of the business.
 Someone needs something valuable to be stored, secured, and able to be accessed for the owner only, then someone else decides to provide the solution to this problem and you can imagine the rest.
 This is what we call a system.

 The word _"system"_ describes a set of rules, conditions, processes, decisions, etc...
-But, there's one thing in common with all systems: they all started as ideas, those ideas were shared through communication, and finally communication started with perception.
+But, there's one thing in common with all systems: they all started as ideas, those ideas were shared through communication, and finally communication is only possible thanks to our basic sense of perception: speaking and listening.

-Most of the time a single change in a system may affect dramatically a lot more systems; just imagine what would happen if we remove a couple of letters from the alphabet?
-It would trigger a lot of changes across all existing documents written in that particular language, and by documents I mean everything that can be written (even software).
-That means, we learn different systems and most of them are built on top of multiple other systems; like a hospital which depends on specialized doctors but also requires a good building, and the building requires designers, architects, constructors and so on.
+Most of the time, if you dare to push a single change in an existing system, it may affect dramatically a lot more systems.
+Just imagine what would happen if we remove a couple of letters from the alphabet?
+It would trigger a lot of changes across all existing documents written in that particular language, and by documents I mean everything that can we can use to read characters or symbols; things like paper, software, stones, etc.
+That also means, we learn different systems and most of them are built on top of multiple other systems; like a hospital which depends on specialized doctors but also requires a good building, and the building requires designers, architects, constructors, and all of them require to know how to communicate.

 ### Belief means...?

-Think again what _"Belief Systems"_ could mean and take the time to express your own ideas.
+Now, think again what _"Belief Systems"_ could mean and take the time to express it with your own ideas.

 Just stop reading for a few seconds.